MixerSeater: Networking event seating char generator

 And if you're organizing an online event, it's practically like hitting the play button on a remote control – you kick off the event, the timer runs its course, and people seamlessly move between different virtual breakout rooms.
 During breaks, you can add variety to the experience by welcoming latecomers, adjusting the seating plan for subsequent rounds, and sharing a few anecdotes.

-Tips for Facilitating Roundtable Discussions
+Tips for Facilitating Roundtable Meetings

 Leading a roundtable discussion, whether in-person or virtual, requires preparation.
 Ensure you have a clear agenda, a timer to keep discussions on track, and a welcoming demeanor to encourage open dialogue.
 For virtual events, leverage the built-in timer and be ready to address any technical issues swiftly to maintain a smooth experience.
 This can be particularly sensible during the first round, where technical issues might be more prevalent.